reuzel/CqlSharp/README.md

 CqlSharp
 ========

-CqlSharp is a high performant, asynchronous Cassandra CQL binary protocol driver offering an ADO.NET like interface.
+CqlSharp is a high performance, asynchronous Cassandra CQL binary protocol driver offering an ADO.NET like interface.

 Features
 --------